 Abu Dhabi really likes Singapore 😆

-😆 Haha I hope I don’t get into trouble for this point.
+(Hope I don’t get into trouble for this!)
 Abu Dhabi has a building that really reminded me of Marina Bay Sands!
 Called Gate Towers, it’s a mixed-used development consisting of residential and retail units.
-According to this article, Gate Towers was largely influenced by Stonehenge.
-Oh well.
+According to this article, Gate Towers was largely influenced by Stonehenge, not Marina Bay Sands.

 Abu Dhabi’s Grand Mosque is really, really beautiful.

-I’ll gladly fly back to Abu Dhabi to visit this mosque again.
+I’ll gladly fly back to Abu Dhabi to visit the Sheik Zayed Grand Mosque again.
 You have to see it with your own eyes!
 If you really can’t make it there, well, you can always relish it through my blogpost)

 The desert safari was super fun!

 Definitely my favorite memory from Abu Dhabi!
 Sand-dunes, camels, dune-bashing and stars.
 Read all about the desert safari on my post!